Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 The Device Makes a Difference

 Not every microneedling device performs the same way.
-Entry-level pens create surface-level micro-channels that offer modest results.
-More advanced, FDA-cleared devices allow the provider to adjust needle depth per treatment zone, which matters when you’re working on cheekbones versus the forehead or around the eyes.
+Entry-level pens create surface-level channels that offer modest improvement.
+Advanced, FDA-cleared devices allow the provider to adjust needle depth per zone, which matters when you’re working near the eyes, on the forehead, or over acne scarring.
+Clinics using medical-grade equipment typically charge more.
+That price difference reflects what the device can actually do, not just a markup.

-Provider Credentials Matter More Than People Realize
+Provider Credentials Matter More Than Most Realize

 Average Microneedling Cost in 2026: Full Breakdown by Type